 Next, Tasksel will begin installing the server’s software.

-At a midpoint during the install, you will be asked to supply a MySQL password, twice.
+At a midpoint during the installation, you will be asked to supply a MySQL password, twice.
 (Make sure you use a secure password!!!)

 Add the same password again.
-Next, click the ‘ok’ button to continue the install.
+Next, click the ‘ok’ button to continue the installation.

-After that, the install will continue to run…
+After that, the installation will continue to run…

-When the install reaches 100%, it will drop you back to the bash prompt.
+When the installation reaches 100%, it will drop you back to the bash prompt.
 You can verify that Tasksel installed the LAMP stack successfully by running the following command:

 root@test:~# tasksel --list-tasks |grep "lamp-server"